 When trying to spot fake news the first thing a student should do is check other sources for the same story.
 But this is about more than truth in numbers: since different sources report different details in varying levels of depth, students will gain a fuller, more accurate perspective on an issue when they read, listen, or view more widely.

 Have students create a poster or a mind map listing different kinds of sources, including which ones are reliable and which ones aren’t.
-You can start with this Minimalist Writer’s Mind Map, which can be edited to read “Check your sources.”
+You can draw inspiration from this writer’s Mind Map or design your own from scratch.

 There is a difference between credible and non-credible language, whether it’s written or spoken.
 Teach students to develop an “ear” for it.
 People are especially likely to believe what they read or hear when it’s couched in language that sounds flowery or academic.